 Around 1973, a “Eureka!” moment, when I realized that I can express notions through art.
 Until then, I rendered.

 Your early works involved underground performances that were disallowed by the government.
-How did this...Read More »
+How...Read More »

 Human sexuality is as fascinating as it is complex.
 This complexity is due, in large part, to its pliability and ever expanding diversity.
 Even what is considered “normal” by social and moral standards varies with time and geography.
 What is acceptable or at least tolerated in one country can result...Read More »